loopdash/loopdash/src/glossary/admin-bar.md

 title: Admin Bar - Loopdash
 h1: Admin Bar
 h2: What does it mean?
-summary: The Admin Bar is a customizable toolbar that provides quick access to frequently used features and settings for WordPress site administrators.
+description: The Admin Bar is a customizable toolbar that provides quick access to frequently used features and settings for WordPress site administrators.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly